curv3d/curv/ideas/geometry/Functional_Geometry.md

 ### Translation
 translate(), align(), pack???.
-No need for center= options.
+No need for centre= options.

 ### Shells and Isosurfaces